openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/patch.md

 `--save-images` export option (inplace updates fail by default to prevent data loss).

-Unlike the regular project [data source joining], the datasets are not required to have the same labels.
+Unlike the regular project [data source joining](/docs/developer_manual/#merging), the datasets are not required to have the same labels.
 The labels from the "patch" dataset are projected onto the labels of the patched dataset, so only the annotations with the matching labels are used, i.e. all the annotations having unknown labels are ignored.
 Currently, this command doesn't allow to update the label information in the